jasnyder/polarpkg/README.md

  - Kirkegaard, J. B., Nielsen, B. F., Trusina, A., & Sneppen, K. (2019).
 Self-assembly, buckling and density-invariant growth of three-dimensional vascular networks.
 Journal of The Royal Society Interface, 16(159), 20190517. https://doi.org/10.1098/rsif.2019.0517
  - Nielsen, B. F., Nissen, S. B., Sneppen, K., Mathiesen, J., & Trusina, A. (2020).
 Model to Link Cell Shape and Polarity with Organogenesis.
 IScience, 23(2), 100830. https://doi.org/10.1016/j.isci.2020.100830

-What this code does differently is to incorporate the
+What this code does differently to what came before is to incorporate the effects of WNT expression on the orientation of planar cell polarity (PCP).
+WNT is a protein that has been observed to be important in organ formation, and in particular the formation of branched structures such as in the kidney, the lung, and salivary glands.
+We hypothesize that gradients of WNT expression act to orient PCP cyclically, promoting the formation and branching of stable tubular structures.
+Prior work has considered a two-dimensional model of organ formation, without PCP.
+We argue that PCP is key to understanding the role of WNT in branching for three-dimensional organs.

 # Installation
 To download and install this package, you can do: